Novartis signs $170 million immuno-oncology pact with Surface

-The accord, which it announced on Monday, gives Novartis access to four pre-clinical programmes aiming to help prevent tumours from evading the immune system, including one that targets so-called regulatory T cell populations that can migrate into tumours and impair the body's ability to fight the disease.
+The accord, which it announced on Monday, gives Novartis access to four pre-clinical programs aiming to help prevent tumors from evading the immune system, including one that targets so-called regulatory T cell populations that can migrate into tumors and impair the body's ability to fight the disease.

-Novartis has been expanding its cancer-fighting arsenal by striking deals with smaller companies as it races to keep pace with rivals including Roche ROG.VX, Merck (MRCG.DE) and Bristol Myers (BMY.N).
+Novartis has been expanding its cancer-fighting arsenal by striking deals with smaller companies as it races to keep pace with rivals including Roche, Merck and Bristol Myers.

 Last year, Novartis acquired Admune Therapeutics and forged licensing agreements with small drug developers Xoma and Palobiofarma as part of this same push.